davidnewhall/indigo-8channel-relay/README.md

 # Indigo 8 Channel Network Relay Board Plugin

 This plugin allows you to control the relays on the 8 channel network relay boards being sold on eBay.
 This plugin also exposes the 8 on-board input sensors.
+You may find this plugin on the [Indigo Plugin Store](https://www.indigodomo.com/pluginstore/196/).

 This repo includes two technical documents:
 - [Ethnernet IO Controller V5  Instructions.pdf](docs/Ethnernet_IO_Controller_V5_Instructions.pdf)